-Harvard Toback was an Artist, Creative Director during the Golden Age of Advertising, and an Art Gallery Curator who lived in New York City from 1929 until his passing in 2017.
-In his final years, Harv was finally able to fulfill his lifelong dream of starting an art gallery, not once but twice.
+Harvard Toback was a creative director and art director during the Golden Age of Advertising, as well as an artist and gallery curator who lived in New York City from 1929 until his passing in 2017.
+In his final years, Harv was finally able to fulfill his lifelong dream of running an art gallery, not once but twice.
 The first was an intimate, 500 square foot space in the Chelsea neighborhood of NYC.
-He had an open door policy for any artist to come in and present their work to him.
+He had an open-door policy for any artist to come in and present their work to him.
 Many of the artists featured at the shows would end up hanging their art for the first time at his gallery.

 After the gallery closed, Harv became ill with kidney disease and he began dialysis treatment.
 During his time as a patient, he created an art gallery at his dialysis center, using the otherwise empty wall space throughout the facility.
 This new gallery provided an opportunity for patients and staff at the dialysis center to showcase their art.